 So I set about making a new throwbar for the turnout I damaged.
 Cut, sand, drill, fit, gauge, solder, easy enough.
 Except it doesn’t work well.
 The point rails are so short on a 3 way turnout and so much of them is ground thin that there just isn’t sufficient length or rigidity in the rail to facilitate flexing.
 They don’t flex, they bend.
 They moved but they didn’t like it and it was immanently clear this was not a good solution.
 Plus, the side-to-side tension at the hinge joiner screamed eventual failure coming.
 It became apparent the original swiveling rivet attachment method is there for a reason.

 OK, OK.
-Tear it out and build some 100_7199asort of swiveling point rail connections into the throw bar.
+Tear it out and build some sort of swiveling point rail connections into the throw bar.
 Can’t replicate the little rivet deal without some unique tool to flare the little teeny tinney rivets I don’t have anyway.
 Cut, sand, fit, solder, solder, and solder some more.
 Finally come up with something using 14 ga copper wire and little circles cut from copper sheet.
 Couple hours later I have working point rails again but it ain’t pretty and I don’t like the movement of the points.
 Specifically them not seating well each time.
 It works but has source of random derailments written all over it.

 Screw it!
 Pull the whole 3 way out of the track work.
 I have one more 3 way in inventory for a different location on down the line.
 I’ll use it now and order another when I reach that point.
 Open the box which I had purchased three years earlier….
 It appears to be new but is obviously a return some ham-fisted cobbler had unsoldered from his track.
 Cut in half rail joiners still in place and soldered with the worst joints I have ever seen.
 Blobs of cold joint solder on the gauge side of the rails!
 The spike heads broken on virtually every tie within several inches of the joiners and the whole unit has a bow worse than the swayback of our old horse Mosey.
 Two 3 ways in the trash can and three hours of wasted time.
 I turned the lights out and called it a day.